 For web application security testing: PortSwigger/mcp-server if your team uses Burp Suite — official vendor backing and the most starred server in this category.
 LisBerndt/zap-mcp-server for free/open-source ZAP integration.

-For comprehensive pentesting: FuzzingLabs/mcp-security-hub for the broadest tool coverage in a single server. pentest-mcp if you need multi-transport support or GPU-accelerated password cracking.
+For comprehensive pentesting: FuzzingLabs/mcp-security-hub for the broadest tool coverage (300+ tools, 38 servers).
+0xSteph/pentest-ai if you need autonomous agents with production-safe engagement flags. pentest-mcp if you need OIDC JWKS authentication or GPU-accelerated password cracking.

 For SSL/TLS management: CERT-MCP-SERVER for certificate lifecycle operations across enterprise infrastructure. tls-mcp for quick analysis and health checks.